potray/scorer/README.md

 It gets all the games a user has ever played.
 Note that the user must exist in the system.

 ###Libraries used
 Since some of this libraries have licenses I decided not to distribute a single one of them.
-But if anyone wants to clone this repository and use (I recommend using Eclipse IDE since that's what I used), here is a list of all the jars I have in the WebContent/WEB-INF/lib folder.
+But if anyone wants to clone this repository and use it (I recommend using Eclipse IDE since that's what I used), here is a list of all the jars I have in the WebContent/WEB-INF/lib folder.

 - aopalliance-repackaged-2.4.0-b06.jar
 - asm-debug-all-5.0.2.jar